TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 And I desperately sought the approval and affection of others to fill that void.

 I became bitter.
 I knew something was wrong, but I didn't know what.
+I mean I did, but I...

 I had given up on the idea of persuing any more transition.